-The Emerald City of Oz is the sixth book in L. Frank Baum's Oz book series, published in 1910.
+The Emerald City of Oz is the sixth book in L. Frank Baum's Land of Oz book series, published in 1910.
 It was illustrated by John R. Neill.
 Baum, tired of writing the Oz series and wanting to move on to other works, intended it to be the last Oz book; instead it is more of a Series Fauxnale, as Baum would be forced to write the seventh Oz book, The Patchwork Girl of Oz, just three years later due to financial hardship.

 The Nome King, Roquat the Red, plans to dig a tunnel under the Deadly Desert into the Land of Oz where he will take back his Magic Belt from Princess Ozma, destroy Oz and enslave its people.
 General Guph then tours the neighboring lands rounding up allies, including the comical Whimsies, the strong and brutal Growleywogs, and the powerfully magical Phanfasms in preparation for the invasion.
+Princess Ozma eventually discovers the plan using the Magic Picture, but pledges pacifism and resolves not to meet the invasion with force.

-- Amnesiacs Are Innocent: This is the trope that saves Oz, as even the malicious Phanfasms are rendered harmless after drinking from the Fountain of Oblivion.
+- Amnesiacs are Innocent: This is the trope that saves Oz, as even the malicious Phanfasms are rendered harmless after drinking from the Fountain of Oblivion.
 The Nome King is turned innocent too by the end of the book, but by Tik-Tok of Oz he regains his cruel streak.

 - Chekhov's Gun: The Nomes and a few other unruly tribes of creatures plan to invade Oz, destroy it, and enslave the people.
 The surprise is initially ruined by Ozma's convenient Magic Picture, allowing her to plan ahead of time.
 With the Magic Belt Dorothy stole from the Nome king in a previous book, Ozma uses its power to dehydrate the army, whose invasion tunnel is conveniently right next to the fountain containing the Water of Oblivion, which makes anyone who drinks of it forget everything.
 The first thing the invaders do when they come out of the tunnel is drink the water; war avoided.